carmina-hatnean/Bugs/README.md

 **Expected result**

-We expected to have a custome 404 page.
+The users expected to have a 404 custom page.

 **Actual result**

-We don't have a custome 404 page.
+The website don't have a custome 404 page.

 ![404 page](https://user-images.githubusercontent.com/85248462/212414731-50a9c0f8-dfe0-42f7-8204-2db229a3e44b.png)